Rui425/ICP4D-/README.md

 # ICP4D Workshop Assets

-This if left for fill out after the assets are ready.
+This if left to fill out after the assets are ready.